Your Cart is empty

 Do you know what the best-selling live album of all time is?
 If you're around my age of 56, you'll probably think it is Peter Frampton's Frampton Comes Alive.
 But you'd be wrong.
 That record is only certified as 6 x Platinum in USA and commonly stated that it sold 6 million copies in America and 11 million worldwide.
 However, RIAA which issues the platinum awards for 1 million 'sales', in America actually counts each disc in a collection as 1 unit.
 Thus 6 x Platinum actually reflects 3 million sales of a double album.
 Cheeky, huh!
 A lot of live albums are doubles so when you see its sales figures, you need to halve them to get to the right figure.

 This is how Bruce Springsteen's 5-record box set of live recordings is 13 x Platinum in USA.
 He hasn't sold 13 million, he's sold about 2.5 million copies.

 It's a tricky business because silver, gold, platinum and now diamond awards state "for sales of..." and that is sort of true, because that amount of records have been sold, but not in the way we all think it's true.

-The real best selling live album of all-time is Eric Clapton’s Unplugged, estimated to have shifted 26 million worldwide.
-OK, you might consider Unplugged more of a session than a live gig – but it was recorded live in front of an audience, so that qualifies it as a live album for me.
+The real best selling live album of all-time is one that is rarely talked about as a huge seller.
+Eric Clapton's Unplugged.
+It is estimated to have shifted 26 million worldwide.
+OK, you might consider Unplugged more of a session than a live gig - but it was recorded live in front of an audience, so that qualifies it as a live album for me.